es-ude/ElasticNodeMiddleware/README.md

 ## Interconnection between the MCU and FPGA - the Memory-mapped Interface (Xmem)

-The required hardware at the elastic node, which is used in our code, is the MCU and the FPGA.
+The required hardware at the elasticnode, which is used in our code, is the MCU and the FPGA.
 For interconnection of the MCU and the FPGA we use the MCU's external memory interface (xmem).

 The Xmem interface is an addressable data interface.